TwoTau/TwangyBot/README.md

 # TwangyBot
-A Discord bot that plays twenty questions with you.
+A Discord bot that reminds you.